-All eyes are on whether the rising euro-dollar exchange rate will shift following the announcement of the policy interest rate.
+All eyes are on whether the rising euro-dollar exchange rate will be affected by the policy rate announcement

 17.09.2025

-- U.S. FOMC Policy Rate and Statement Release
+- U.S. FOMC Policy Rate and Statement Announcement

 - Canada: BOC Policy Rate and Statement Release

-In the U.S. currency market yesterday, the U.S. dollar fell against the euro despite the fact that U.S. August retail sales, released yesterday, showed a recovery from the previous month, including the core month-over-month figure.
-The EUR/USD pair rose from 1.1756 to 1.1877.
+In the U.S. currency market yesterday, the U.S. dollar fell against the euro despite the fact that U.S. August retail sales figures, released yesterday, showed a recovery from the previous month, including the core month-over-month figure.
+The euro rose against the dollar from 1.1756 to 1.1877.
 The rise followed the +2σ line of the hourly Bollinger Bands.On the 4-hour chart, the RSI rose from 61 to 82.
 On the daily chart, the price surged to the +3σ level of the Bollinger Bands, setting a new year-to-date high.